joleaf/mail2cospend/README.md

 uv run mail2cospend run
 ```

-Use `dry-run` to perform a "dry run": only request and parse bon from the mail inbox without publishing them to cospend.
+Use `--dry` to perform a "dry run": only request and parse bon from the mail inbox without publishing them to cospend.

 If you want infos about your project (e.g., the available ids), run: